SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Source Code Representation

 First, \emph{program points}, i.e., unique identifiers for each program statement, are computed as in the original work~\cite{DR19}.
 We assume they start at $1$ and are incremented for each new statement.
 For our running example, $\progPt{\progStmt_{\ref*{line:runningExample:genPublic}}} = 1$, $\progPt{\progStmt_{\ref*{line:runningExample:noViolation}}} = 2$, $\progPt{\progStmt_{\ref*{line:runningExample:source}}} = 3$, etc.

-Since we are interested in locating security vulnerabilities in source code, we extract from the abstract syntax tree (AST) \emph{program locations}.
+Since we aim to locate vulnerabilities in source code, we extract \emph{program locations} from the AST.
 For each statement $\progStmt$, its program location, denoted $\progLoc{\progStmt}$, is an integer corresponding to the line number where $\progStmt$ starts.
 For control-flow statements corresponding to conditional or loop branching, we also gather the line number $\progLocEnd{\progStmt}$ where the scope of $\progStmt$ ends.
 We use program points instead of line numbers as identifiers because, in general, several statements can be written on the same line.
 Nevertheless, for our running example, there is no ambiguity, and we have $\progLoc{\progStmt_{\progLine}} = \progLine$ for each statement.

 Then, from the AST we also extract \emph{statement labels}, which are strings corresponding to \python statement types.
 Each statement $\progStmt$ is always associated with a unique statement label, denoted $\progStmtLabel{\progStmt}$.
 For our running example, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:genPublic}}} = \labelAssign$, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:noViolation}}} = \labelExp$, $\progStmtLabel{\progStmt_{\ref*{line:runningExample:notSensitive}}} = \labelFor$, etc.